If you’re like me, you’ve probably noticed your skin doesn’t bounce back the way it used to — especially around the eyes, mouth, and jawline.

-In this guide, I’ll walk you through the essential oils I personally use to soften fine lines, boost glow, and improve elasticity—plus show you how to use them safely at home to tackle fine lines and wrinkles naturally
+In this guide, I’ll walk you through the essential oils I personally use and how I work them into my everyday routine at home.

 Carrier oils help dilute essential oils and provide extra benefits.
 Some of the best carrier oils for facial wrinkles include: